castedo/bpdf-spec/doc.md

 SWHID addressable directory in the [Software Heritage Archive](https://softwareheritage.org) (or an equivalent tree in a Git repository).

-At the top level of a BpDF directory, a file named `article.xml` is encoded in a subset of [JATS XML](https://jats.nlm.nih.gov/)[@jats_authoring] and is inspired and influenced by JATS4R [@jats4r_2015; @jats4r_2019].
+At the top level of a BpDF directory, a *Baseprint XML* file named `article.xml` is encoded in a subset of [JATS XML](https://jats.nlm.nih.gov/)[@jats_authoring] and XHTML.
+Baseprint XML is inspired and influenced by JATS4R [@jats4r_2015; @jats4r_2019].
-Most of BpDF is a specification of this JATS XML file format, which will be referred to as *Baseprint JATS XML*.
+Most of BpDF is a specification of this XML file format, which is referred to as *Baseprint XML*.

 BpDF differs from the [Manuscript Exchange Common Approach (MECA)](https://meca.niso.org/) in that a BpDF snapshot is automatically rendered into HTML pages and PDF files,